Fall-Back/Fall-Back.github.io/philistory/index.md

 <link rel="stylesheet" href="css/your-stylesheet.css" media="only screen and (-webkit-min-device-pixel-ratio:0) and (min-color-index:0)">
 ~~~

 This only allows the modern band of browsers to apply the CSS, leaving old ones with the just HTML.
 Perfect.
 I'll no longer have to find hacks and workarounds to avoid breaking things on old browsers!
-It can be a little bit more involved than that, though, so I've written up a full article for [SitePoint](http://www.sitepoint.com) that I hope will be published soon.
-I'll post a link here if it is.
+It can be a little bit more involved than that, though, so I've written up a full article that's published on [SitePoint](http://www.sitepoint.com) ([Cutting the Mustard with CSS Media Queries.](http://www.sitepoint.com/cutting-the-mustard-with-css-media-queries/)).

 Browser support for the CSS-Only Mustard Cut is as follows: